MicrosoftDocs/architecture-center/docs/example-scenario/data/ecommerce-order-processing.md

 We have provided three sample cost profiles based on amount of activity you expect:

-* [Small][small-pricing]: this correlates to 5 RUs reserved with a 1TB data store in Cosmos DB and a small (D3 v2) Kafka cluster.
+* [Small][small-pricing]: this pricing example correlates to 5 RUs reserved with a 1 TB data store in Cosmos DB and a small (D3 v2) Kafka cluster.
-* [Medium][medium-pricing]: this correlates to 50 RUs reserved with a 10TB data store in Cosmos DB and a midsized (D4 v2) Kafka cluster.
+* [Medium][medium-pricing]: this pricing example correlates to 50 RUs reserved with a 10 TB data store in Cosmos DB and a midsized (D4 v2) Kafka cluster.
-* [Large][large-pricing]: this correlates to 500 RUs reserved with a 30TB data store in Cosmos DB and a large (D5 v2) Kafka cluster.
+* [Large][large-pricing]: this pricing example correlates to 500 RUs reserved with a 30 TB data store in Cosmos DB and a large (D5 v2) Kafka cluster.

 ## Related Resources

 This example scenario is based on a more extensive version of this architecture built by [Jet.com](https://jet.com) for its end-to-end order processing pipeline.
 For more information, see the [jet.com technical customer profile][source-document] and [jet.com's presentation at Build 2018][source-presentation].

 Other related resources include:
 * _[Designing Data-Intensive Applications](https://dataintensive.net/)_ by Martin Kleppmann (O'Reilly Media, 2017).